drand/tlock/README.md

 ---

-### Using with the AGE CLI
+### Applying another layer of encryption

+The recommended way of doing "hybrid" encryption where you both encrypt your data using timelock encryption, but also with another encryption scheme, such as a public-key or a symmetric-key scheme is to simple re-encrypt your encrypted data using tlock.

-You can use the [age](https://github.com/FiloSottile/age) cli to encrypt your data with a passphrase.
+For example, you can use the [age](https://github.com/FiloSottile/age) cli to encrypt your data with a passphrase as follows.

 #### Encrypting Data With Passphrase
 ```bash